 As some of you already know we did an epic Finnish holiday in December 2018.
 After spending time in Lapland, we had a few days in Helsinki before returning to Portugal.
 And it was a city that surprised us.
 Someone who had visited the city before told me that there wasn’t that much to do in the city.
 But boy were they wrong.

 Helsinki is the capital of Finland and has a huge amount to offer families, whether you are visiting in summer or winter time.
 From playgrounds and water parks to a zoo and aquarium, there are plenty of things to do with kids in Helsinki.
 The Helsinki Marketing team helped us plan our Helsinki adventures by taking into account the amount of time we would have in the city, aside from our one-day trip to Tallinn, and also the sort of things we like doing in cities with Alex which we shared with them.
-We found that the best Helsinki tourist attractions for kids were the following, as suggested by My Helsinki:
+We found that the best Helsinki tourist attractions for kids were the following, as suggested by the Helsinki Marketing team:

 - Natural History Museum